One Fierce Beer Coaster: Release and promotion

-Controversy
+Omission of "Yellow Fever"

 When Geffen Records re-released the album, the label refused to release the song "Yellow Fever" because of its racial lyrical content.
 As such, the song was removed from Geffen pressings of the album.
 In response, Jimmy Pop told Yahoo!
 Launch that his band's music and lyrics were simply meant to be humorous:

-In 2000, the song was the subject of further controversy when students at the University of Maryland, including members of the ECAASU and the LGBT Alliance, demanded the band be removed from a concert line-up.
+In 2000, the song was the subject of further controversy when students at the University of Maryland, including members of the ECAASU and the LGBT Alliance, demanded the band be removed from a concert lineup.

-The album has been released on vinyl three times.
-The first vinyl release was released on Republic Records and included "Yellow Fever" and the hidden track.
-In 2013, it was repressed again and did not include either "Yellow Fever" or the hidden track.
-A second reissue came out on 23 September 2016 through MVD Audio, using the same track list as the MOV issue.
+Touring

+The band toured throughout 1997 to support the album.
+During August 1997, they performed at that year's edition of the BIzarre-Festival in Germany, which also featured artists such as Beck, Bush, Faith No More, Foo Fighters, Marilyn Manson, Rammstein, Rollins Band, Silverchair, and Veruca Salt.
+During their performance at the Bizarre Festival, they covered "The Sweater Song" by Weezer and "Firestarter" by The Prodigy.
+In September 1997, they performed at that year's edition of The End of Summer Weenie Roast.
+It took place at the Blockbuster Pavilion in Charlotte, North Carolina, and also featured Cowboy Mouth, Faith No More, K's Choice, Our Lady Peace, Seven Mary Three, and The Nixons.
+Later that month, they performed at the GrudgeFest festival in Australia, playing alongside Bush, Grinspoon and Veruca Salt.
+Other artists that the Bloodhound Gang shared bills with in 1997 include Goldfinger, Guano Apes, Iggy Pop, Linda Perry, Nerf Herder, the Reverend Horton Heat, Sevendust, Slipknot, Sugar Ray and Weezer.

 Reception

 Critical reception

 One Fierce Beer Coaster has received mixed reviews.
 Officially reviewing the album for Amazon.com, Roni Sarig argued that while the band was "offensive, rude, stoopid [sic], and vigorously gutter-minded", the album was "full of smart lines, great hooks, and creative arranging".
 In a three-out-of-five star review, AllMusic critic Stephen Thomas Erlewine wrote that, "One Fierce Beer Coaster was picked up by DGC about two months after its release [...]
 And, listening to the single, "Fire Water Burn," it's possible to hear why."
-However, Earlewine also wrote that "what really sinks the album is the revolting, sophomoric humor that passes for lyrics."
+However, Erlewine also wrote that "what really sinks the album is the revolting, sophomoric humor that passes for lyrics."
 In his review of the lead single "Fire Water Burn", Entertainment Weekly reviewer Matt Diehl referred to the band's music as "mumbling hip-hop slang with self-conscious Caucasian stiffness."
 Robert Christgau awarded the album two stars and identified it as an "honorable mention" (i.e., a "likable effort consumers attuned to [the record's] overriding aesthetic or individual vision may well enjoy"), writing that the album was "fighting for [the band's] right to show you their underpants".